kanekomasahiro/discussion_nlp/README.md

 ## Dataset

 discussion1.csv and discussion2.csv are validation datasets.
-We will publish the evaluation dataset when the paper is accepted.